 Six Figures in School Hours: How to Run a Successful Business and Still Be a Good Parent by Kate Toon Here to Help Parents Who Mean Business

-Sydney, Australia – Business mentor and digital marketing coach Kate Toon’s new book, Six Figures in School Hours: How to run a successful business and still be a good parent, is a practical, realistic handbook for freelancers, solopreneurs and business owners who also parent small humans.
+/EIN News/ -- Sydney, Australia, June 07, 2023 (GLOBE NEWSWIRE) -- Business mentor and digital marketing coach Kate Toon’s new book, Six Figures in School Hours: How to run a successful business and still be a good parent, is a practical, realistic handbook for freelancers, solopreneurs and business owners who also parent small humans.

 Most parents have asked themselves this question “Can I have a successful business and still be a good parent?”